DPautoGAN/DPautoGAN/results/PCA plots/DP-SYN/eps_inf_different_cluster_numbers/README.md

 The two numbers in each text file (which are the same) are the number of clusters.

 We do not find any difference even trying very large number of clusters.
-This suggests that the "collapse" of DP-SYN when no noise is injected on ADULT (our preprocessing) is due to the autoencoder overfitting to the majority in the dataset.

-Adding noise makes DP-EM seems to select more clusters at different locations, likely due to noisy autoencoder encoding data into a less concentrated way.
+Adding noise makes DP-EM seems to select more clusters at different locations, maybe due to noisy autoencoder encoding data into a less concentrated way, or DP-EM scatters the center of clusters in a more noisy way.